nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Use `r/` if you want to sort by rating
 * For the above prefixes, you have to specify the `ORDER` right after the prefix.
 * `ORDER` is the order you want to sort the list by!
 Type `asc` to sort by ascending or type `dsc` to sort by descending!
-* If two or more of the above prefixes are being used, sort will prioritise sorting by name then status then rating then tag.
+* If two or more of the above prefixes are being used, sort will prioritise sorting by name, then status, followed by rating, and finally tags.
 * Use `so/` if you want to reorder the priority and state the `SEQUENCE`
 * List the `SEQUENCE` by listing out the full name of the prefix used in the order you want.
 * For example: you want to sort by name, then status, followed by rating, and finally tags, `SEQUENCE` will be "RatingTagStatusName"